 Found 12 results[ Author] Title Type Year

-Filters: Author is Caselle, Jennifer E [Clear All Filters]
+Filters: First Letter Of Last Name is C and Author is Caselle, Jennifer E [Clear All Filters]

 Variability in recruitment of coral reef fishes: the importance of habitat at two spatial scales.
 Ecology. :2488–2504..
 1996.